If there’s one experience that unites social work school students, it’s a feeling of chronic overwhelm.

-To make matters more difficult, within weeks of starting the degree students are thrown into the field placement deep end.
+To make matters more difficult, within weeks of starting their degree, students are thrown into the field placement deep end.

 The rationale here is that the best way to learn is by doing.
 Without practice, there’s a good chance that much of the coursework—often covered at a breakneck pace—won’t stick.

 But this doesn’t have to be the case.
-Here are 11 tips I believe will go a long way to helping you not only survive, but flourish.
+Here are 11 tips I believe will go a long way to helping you not only survive, but flourish in social work school.

 1. Prioritize with the 1-2-3-4 method

 Your workload as a social work student is formidable.
-The only way you can ever hope to get (and stay) on top of it is through organizing your priorities.
+The only way you can ever hope to get (and stay) on top of it is by prioritizing.

-To do this, rank all your tasks according to the following categories:
+To do this, organize all your tasks into the following categories: